mdn/content/README.md

 approved and merged if these tests are failing.

-1. If your pull request has merge conflicts with the `main` branch (GitHub checks for this automatically and notifies you), you are responsible to resolve them.
+1. If your pull request has merge conflicts with the `main` branch (GitHub checks for this automatically and notifies you), you are responsible for resolving them.
 You can do this by merging the `main` branch into your branch (`git pull mdn main`), and then pushing the updated branch to your fork (`git push`).